RetroRockedSYS/RetroRockedSYS/README.md

 ✎ᝰ.

-CHILDHOOD TRAMA BASED DID SYSTEM
+CHILDHOOD TRAMA BASED DID SYSTEM //therapist and pyciatrist is actively working on getting us dignosed correctly//

 We are bodily 21